b3fr4nk/PlanUP/readme.md

 - VSCode, Git and GitHub

 ## Features

-- Sign In: users can sign in to their existing account
+- Authenication
-- Sign Up: users can sign up and create an account
+- Users can see posts
-- Awesome feature 3 comming soon
+- Users can create posts

 <!--
 ## Screenshots